 Draft Recommendations

-The SSR2-RT, upon review of the available data sets and relevant materials, shall endeavor to produce draft recommendations to a schedule agreed upon by the sub-teams.
+The SSR2-RT, after investigating, shall endeavor to produce draft recommendations to a schedule agreed upon by the sub-teams.

 Sub-Teams

 Scope of work: Each sub-team shall be tasked with reviewing the available data and materials that correspond with its assigned review area.
 Preliminary findings should be discussed with the full SSR2-RT.
 Recommendations from each sub-team should be developed based on preliminary findings and associated discussions.
 Each sub-team will be responsible for determining data relevant to its analysis.
 Sub-team leads shall be responsible for keeping the full SSR2-RT informed of sub-team discussions.